-So create a list of what makes you and your business special.
-Immediately cross off the items “I take beautiful pictures” (so do a lot of people) and “I preserve memories” (so does anyone with a camera).
+So think about what makes you and your business special and make a list.
+Immediately cross off items like “I take beautiful pictures” (a lot of people do) or “I preserve memories” (anyone with a camera can do that).

 Because despite what your cheapest clients might lead you to think, a market for sustainably priced, profitable photography does exist.
-Let’s take the example of shoes: if price were the only consideration when people went shoe shopping, then everyone would wear castoffs sourced from garage sales and Goodwill.
-But, miraculously, that’s just not the case: shoppers buy $50 shoes, $100 shoes, and even $1000 shoes.
-Comfort, style, and branding are often far more compelling considerations than price.
+Style, branding, and having an excellent customer experience are often far more compelling considerations than price.

-But, you say, I would never buy a $1000 handbag, or drop $3k on boutique photography services.
+But, you say, I would never drop $3,000 on boutique photography services.

 That’s perfectly OK, because some clients will.
 For those clients, the value of your photography outweighs the cost.